What is SASL

 • IMAP (Internet Standard Internet Mail Access Protocol)

-• XML based protocols: Extensible Messaging and Presence Protocol (XMPP) and The Blocks Extensible Exchange Protocol (BEEP)
+• XMPP: Extensible Messaging and Presence Protocol

-What it Does
+Mechanism Standardization What iit Does

 DIGEST-MD5 RFC 2831 Adds server authentication and confidentiality to CRAM-MD5